Becoming a freelancer or independent contractor is both exciting and challenging. You can make the challenges easier by using the right tools.

 1. Online Accounting Software

 Ensuring your accounts are accurate and up-to-date is essential.
 If you do not want the expense of hiring a bookkeeper, you should use cloud-based accounting software like QuickBooks Online.
-You can keep track of sales and cash flow, create estimates and invoices, and manage all aspects of your business finances anytime and anywhere.
+You can keep track of sales and cash flow, create estimates and invoices from invoice maker, and manage all aspects of your business finances anytime and anywhere.
 You can also connect your bank account and use QuickBooks to handle payments.

 If you’re looking for Singapore accounting software or anywhere in the world, make sure to check the features that you need.
 This way, you can have a more seamless operation when dealing with your accounts and finances, for a more successful freelance and independent contracting career.
 So, what are the best qualities of an online accounting software program?